arsegorov/SoilMoisture/README.md

 ## Requirements
 1. Arduino UNO WiFi Rev. 2
 1. An Arduino development environment.
-For and IDE, Arduino IDE or VS Code (which also needs Arduino IDE < 2.0 for the executables) works, but Arduino CLI should work, too.
+For an IDE, Arduino IDE or VS Code (which also needs Arduino IDE < 2.0 for the executables) works, but Arduino CLI should also work.
 1. The following Arduino libraries:
    * Time
    * Timezone